jonc/osboids/README.md

-	birds-stop or /118 stop                         ;stop all birds flocking birds-start or /118 start                       ;start all birds flocking birds-enable or /118 enable                     ;enable the flocking simulation if disabled birds-disable or /118 disable                   ;stop all birds and remove them from the scene birds-prim <name> or /118 prim <name>           ;change the bird prim to a prim already rezzed in the scene birds-stats or /118 stats                       ;show all the parameters and list the bird prim names and uuids
+	birds-stop or /118 stop                         ;stop all birds flocking birds-start or /118 start                       ;start all birds flocking birds-enable or /118 enable                     ;enable the flocking simulation if disabled and rez new birds birds-disable or /118 disable                   ;stop all birds and remove them from the scene birds-prim <name> or /118 prim <name>           ;change the bird prim to a prim already rezzed in the scene birds-stats or /118 stats                       ;show all the parameters and list the bird prim names and uuids